foss-for-synopsys-dwc-arc-processors/documentation/docs/baremetal/general/heap-and-stack.md

-# Configuring Heap and Stack Size
+# Heap and Stack Size

 To change size of heap in baremetal applications the following option should be specified to the linker:
 `--defsym=__DEFAULT_HEAP_SIZE=${SIZE}`, where `${SIZE}` is desired heap size, in bytes.
 It also possible to use